SilverSurge/TreasureHunt/README.md

 Throughout their journey, the adventurer discovered fragments of small stories, unraveling the island's past piece by piece.
 These tales whispered of ancient curses, forgotten alliances, and a pair of lakes with an enigmatic connection—the Twin Lake.

 ![image 3](https://raw.githubusercontent.com/SilverSurge/TreasureHunt/main/game_3.png)
+# Controls
+1. wasd, arrows : move
+2. j : use the shovel
+3. k : use the compass
+4. c : **cheat**
 # Scripts Explained
 1. **PlayerMovement**: Manages the player movement and the animation of the player movement.
 2. **PlayerDS**: this is where we store the State-related stuff related to the player. like has the player found the compass.